vedhagirisrinivasan/embeddings/README.md

    pip install -r requirements.txt
    ```

+4. Create .env file by verifying the .env.example file variables

+5. Obtain the openapi key and add it in .env along with db credentials

-4. Create a database and install the uuid extension to create unique id's:
+6. Create a database and install the uuid extension to create unique id's:

    - On Linux/Ubuntu: